Table of Contents

 Funds Are Always Available (Up to Your Maximum)

 With an installment loan, the account is closed once you’ve paid off your balance in full.
-But with revolving credit, you can take out additional funds once you’ve paid down your balance.
+But with revolving credit, you can generally take out additional funds once you’ve paid down your balance.
 There’s no need to reapply for more funds after you’re initially approved.

 You May Have an Option to Earn Rewards

 Credit cards, which are one type of revolving credit, often offer rewards and perks that may help offset what you pay in interest.
 If you earn points for your transactions, you may be able to redeem those points for cash back or travel rewards.
-And while high interest rates are a potential negative for credit cards, if you pay your balance in full each month, you won’t be hit by high interest charges.
+And while high interest rates are a potential negative for credit cards, if you pay your balance in full each month, you shouldn’t be hit by high interest charges.

 Revolving credit might be good for your business if: